Chirooon/Task-Manager/README.md

 ## How to Use

+1. Download Task-Manager.py and requriments.txt

-1. Install the required dependencies:
+2. Install the required dependencies with help for requriments.txt:

 **pip install ttkbootstrap**

 **pip install tk**

-2. Run the application:
+3. Run the application:
 ```python
 python Task-Manager.py
 ```